 The Phantom Menace, despite being a huge box office success, was considered a colossal disappointment by many fans and with good reason.
 At the time of release, there hadn’t been any new Star Wars films for nearly two decades and so the expectations for a pre-Rebellion action-adventure extravaganza were high.
 Instead, it began with talk of trade disputes and negotiations and rapidly went downhill.
 Its sequels dealt with politics and Anakin’s clumsy evolution to becoming Vader while romancing Padme.
 Compared to the original trilogy, they were bland and boring.

-Looking at them now, they really aren’t.
+Looking at them now after watching the Star Wars movies in chronological order, they really aren’t.
 They’re not the best by any means… although Attack of the Clones is probably the smartest of the three, with more political and personal shenanigans going on in the background than is even realised (until watching The Clone Wars animated shows).
 While the prequels may not match the original trilogy in terms of style or content, they actually offer a surprisingly in-depth look at the galactic situation before the rise of the Empire and give us some decent insight into the Jedi and Anakin Skywalker.
 They just need to be seen in the right context, and they’re winners.

 3. Jar Jar is okay… and Obi-Wan is an A-hole?!